-This fund is used to account for and report financial resources that are restricted to expenditure for capital outlay, including the acquisition or construction of capital facilities and other capital assets.
-The Capital Projects Fund balance increased from \$1,329,045.74 to \$1,645,705.38.
+The Capital Projects Fund balance decreased from \$1,645,705.38 to \$1,518,259.06.
 The increase in total assets accounted for the increase in fund balance.
+These funds are restricted and assigned to Capital Project.

 Capital Assets and Debt Administration - Capital Assets